shubhamagrawal6629/AlternateBitProtocolSimulator/README.md

 5. And for windows system type
 >               ./ABP.exe ../data/input/input_abp_1.txt
 6. To check the output of the simulation, open  **"../data/output/abp_output.txt"**
+7. To check the modified ouput that is more understandable, open  **"../data/output/abp_proc.txt"**
-7. To execute the simulator with different inputs
+8. To execute the simulator with different inputs
     1. Create new .txt files with the same structure as input_abp_0.txt or input_abp_1.txt
 	2. Run the simulator using the instructions in step 4
 	3. If you want to keep the output, rename abp_output.txt.
 To do so, move to the data/output folder by typing **"cd ../data/output"** in the terminal and then type :